yanfang-research/PathOrchestra/train/README.md

 ## Acknowledgements
-The project was built on top of amazing repositories such as [DINOv2](https://github.com/facebookresearch/dinov2).
+This project is built upon the excellent [DINOv2](https://github.com/facebookresearch/dinov2) repository.
 We sincerely thank the authors and developers for their invaluable contributions to this field.

 ## Hyperparameters used in PathOrchestra pretraining

-32 × 80GB NVIDIA A100 GPUs were used for training.
-Batch size refers to the total batch size across GPUs.

 | Hyper-parameter                                 | Value                         |
 |--------------------------------------------------|-------------------------------|